-People pleasing, saying yes to everything, and trying to be a peacemaker can all be so tempting.
-But these behaviors can leave you feeling worn-out and resentful.
-Try some new ways of resolving the people pleasing problem.
+People pleasing, saying yes to everything.
+These behaviors can leave you feeling worn-out and resentful.
+Try some new ways of resolving "people pleasing ."

-You parent asked you to come home for a visit.
-You would rather stay home and focus on your friends and catching up on a project for work.
+Your friend asked you to come over.
+You would rather stay home and focus on catching up on a project for work.
 Yet somehow you say “yes” when you mean “no”.

 You are officially a “people pleaser”.
 You find yourself saying “yes” to everything; you often say yes when you mean no. You commit to take on tasks or attend social engagements when you would like to decline.
 You keep your thoughts to yourself to keep the peace.